Financial-Times/o-ads/README.md

 The **Audience Data Manager (ADM)** enables a publisher to sell against the value of their audience.
 The ADM functionality allows a publisher to break down their audience into subsets  (segments) based on a wide range of data-points.
 Data points that can be used to generate an audience segment can include demographics and user registration details along with user behaviours such as sharing articles or repeatedly visiting a specific section of the site.

-An example of a valuable FT.com Audience Segment that can be derived via the ADM could be "Diplomats"; if a user's industry is known to be "Government or NGO" and the user is known to be frequently visiting the site from Brussels and reading articles related to the EU/ European commission or a frequent reader of the Brussels Blog section they may fall into the Diplomats segment.

 The **Interchange Module** allows the ADM functionality to integrate with an Ad Server (in the case of FT.com, this will be Google DFP).
 By integrating with the ad server, ad operations are able to target advertising to to audience segments created in the ADM.

 See the [ADM User Guide](https://drive.google.com/viewerng/viewer?a=v&pid=sites&srcid=ZnQuY29tfGFkdmVydGlzaW5nLWVuYWJsZW1lbnR8Z3g6ZjIyZTBkZmQwZjkxOTc3&u=0) for more detailed information on the ADM functionality.